-While some might suggest attending a business school, learning how to start a cannabis company can take some additional insight.
+While attending a business school may help with starting your own company, learning how to start a cannabis company specifically may require further insight.

 The cannabis sector is budding.
 Since it’s a developing market, it’s safe to say that while some business courses will relate to these operations, this niche’s specialized nature demands more research.